rust-lang/rfcs/text/0000-alloca.md

 place).
 On unices, the stack can usually be extended at runtime, whereas on Windows main thread stack size is set at link time (default to 1MB).
 The `thread::Builder` API has a method to set the stack size for spawned threads, however.

-- With this functionality, we lose the ability to statically reason about stack space.
-Worse, since it can be used to reserve space arbitrarily, it can blow past the guard page that operating systems usually employ to secure programs against stack overflow.
-Hilarity ensues.
-However, it can be argued that static stack reservations (e.g. `let _ = [0u64;
-9999999999];`) already suffices to do this.
-Perhaps someone should write a [clippy](https://github.com/Manishearth/rust-clippy) lint against this.
+- With this functionality, trying to statically reason about stack usage, even in an approximate way, gains a new degree of complexity, as maximum stack depth now depends not only on control flow alone, which can sometimes be predictable, but also on arbitrary computations.
 It certainly won't be allowed in MISRA Rust, if such a thing ever happens to come into existence.

 - Adding this will increase implementation complexity and require support from possible alternative implementations / backends (e.g. MIRI, Cretonne, WebASM).
 However, as all of them have C frontend support, they'll want to implement such